The Negative Effect of Metal Shoes

 Right after treatment.
 There is a huge difference in the tubule orientation and the coronet.
 The hair sticks out less.
 The new hoof wall can now grow down physiologically.

-I introduced Snickers in my book 'hoof physics'.
+I introduced Snickers in my book 'Hoof Physics'.

 He has arthritis in his right carpal joint and is therefore forced to break over the lateral part of his toe.
-The medial part of his toe has become a huge obstacle which makes it impossible for him to use at all.
-The coronet at that spot is bulged up, compresses the corium and deflects the newly produced horn tubules in their physiological growth orientation.
+The medial part of his toe has become a huge obstacle which makes it impossible for him to use it at all.
+The coronet at that spot is bulged up, compresses the corium, and deflects the newly produced horn tubules in their physiological growth orientation.
 A vicious cycle starts.
 If not given the opportunity to use that part of the hoof, it will become more and more a disturbing factor and force the horse to only use the lateral part of his hoof.
 The deformation will continue rapidly.

 Cutting that extra length off from underneath would be a huge mistake also.
 The horse has walked itself into that shape to compensate for existing predispositions, in this case, his arthritic knee.
 He needs the supporting length on the medial side.
 Due to the hinge joints, he is not capable to tilt, any abrupt hoof wall shortening would cause more discomfort.

-Both hind feet are loaded on the inner side, the bulbs of the left hind foot are extremely shifted (red line).
+Both hind feet are loaded on the inner side, and the bulbs of the left hind foot are extremely shifted (red line).
 The dorsal view shows how Snickers is forced to turn the hoof out because of the incapability to tilt.
 It completely twists the limb.

-The right correction with Preventive Hoof Care is to manipulate the abrasion of hoof horn, to make it easy for the horse to use other parts of the hoof as well so he can slowly walk himself into the physiological shape if he chooses so.
+The right correction with Preventive Hoof Care is to manipulate the abrasion of the hoof horn, to make it easy for the horse to use other parts of the hoof as well so he can slowly walk himself into the physiological shape if he chooses so.

 left hind dorsal